jonluca/blog/_posts/2018-09-22-illegal-streams.md

 I tried changing the URL to my person site, and what do you know, it replies back with my site!

-{% picture "site-proxied.png" --alt Proxied requests %}
+{% include image.html footnote="Proxied requests" file="site-proxied" %}

 <p class="footnote">Proxied site is just shuttling along the content passed to its url parameter</p>